-To support AEMO processes, AEMO relies on market participants operating in compliance with the NER or other relevant requirements (the 'market participants' compliance').
+To support AEMO processes, AEMO relies on market participants operating in compliance with the NGR or other relevant requirements (the 'market participants' compliance').
 There are a number of AEMO's internal control procedures that rely on market participants' compliance, for example, among others:

-- Market participants are responsible for the completeness and accuracy of Supervisory Control and Data Acquisition (SCADA) readings, which are used by AEMO to operate the NEM in compliance with the NER. - Initial administrator user access is granted to key AEMO applications on request from market participants who are then responsible for ongoing access management for the applications.
-This would include controls for the approval, termination and periodic review of user access for appropriateness. - Metering data is received by AEMO from meter data providers.
-It is assumed that the metering data is complete, accurate and valid.
+- Market participants are responsible for the completeness and accuracy of Supervisory Control and Data Acquisition (SCADA) readings, which are used by AEMO to operate the gas market in compliance with the NGR. - Initial administrator user access is granted to key AEMO applications on request from market participants who are then responsible for ongoing access management for the

+- applications.
+This would include controls for the approval, termination and periodic review of user access for appropriateness. - Metering data is received by AEMO from distribution businesses.
+AEMO assumes that the metering data is complete, accurate and valid.
 Our control procedures are limited to the procedures AEMO performs to validate the reasonableness of this data.